ICEPAJINGKO/ICEPAJINGKO/README.md

 Backend Developer
 -----------------

-I am currently a Junior Backend Developer and I am looking to develop myself into a Fullstack Developer in the near future.
+I am currently a Backend Developer and I am looking to develop myself into a Fullstack Developer in the near future.
 I'm interested in React and Angular now.
 Please support me.
 Thank you.

 * 🌍  I'm based in Bangkok, Thailand
 * 🖥️  See my portfolio at [HERE](http://github.com/icepajingko)